-Timeline and Coursework: Six months (three months online, three months on campus): Take two online courses in March and April, followed by a 12-week on-campus summer residency (May through August).
-Complete your study with one additional online course in September.
+Timeline and Coursework: Six months (three months online, three months on campus): Take one or two online course in March and April, followed by a 12-week on-campus summer residency (May through August).
+Complete your study with two additional online courses in August through September.

 Online Courses: A blend of live lectures and self-directed work.

 You can take a wide range of courses in both the private and public spheres, with the option to focus on a particular area of law.

 You also must complete one LL.M.
 Writing Project (a substantial research paper).
 For details, see the LL.M.
 Degree Requirements and Rules.

 The program’s courses, programming, and training all reflect a focus on global business law.

 Introduction to American Law (3 credits) or Law Elective Course (3 credits)

 You will take 20 electives credits:

 Choose from hundreds of courses, from corporate to human rights and public interest law, as well as many experiential offerings, including externships, clinics, workshops, and simulation labs.
 You can also take classes in other undergraduate and graduate divisions of the university.